 Some features to consider when choosing the most suitable ERP solution are:

 Modularity is an aspect that refers to flexibility and refers to the structure of the ERP.
-Fortunately, most of the current solutions have a modular structure, to adapt more easily to the needs of each individual company.
+Fortunately, most of the current solutions have a modular structure, to adapt more easily to the needs of each company.
 Typically an ERP covers the following macro areas: Accountancy, Sales, Logistics and Warehouse, Production.

 Certainly the presence of departmental applications natively integrated into an ERP is a very appreciable factor: being able to count on an integrated CRM module, for example, on a DMS, Workflows, or integrated SCM (Supply Chain Management) is a "benefit" not to underestimate at all.

-An important technological advantage that new generation ERPs offer is the availability of the solutions in CLOUD or SaaS (Software as a Service) mode, or the possibility of using the product on a "subscription" basis, without having to bear the costs of a IT infrastructure within the company.
+An important technological advantage that new generation ERPs offer is the availability of the solutions in CLOUD or SaaS (Software as a Service) mode, or the possibility of using the product on a "subscription" basis, without having to bear the costs of an IT infrastructure within the company.

 An ERP should be user friendly and easy to learn.
-A good user experience will overcome users' natural resistance to a new software and facilitate its rapid adoption by all employees, without slowing down work flows.
+A good user experience will overcome users' resistance to a new software and facilitate its rapid adoption by all employees, without slowing down work flows.

 You are spending more time on daily activities

-If it becomes difficult to obtain important information, such as inventory or the number of returns, the problem may be related to separate and non-integrated software.
+If it becomes difficult to obtain important information, such as inventory or the number of returns, the problem may be related to separate and non-integrated softwares.
 Lack of access to metrics and KPIs could block your business from developing.
 ERP software is designed to meet these challenges.